nickpoerio/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images (test1) like this one:
+To demonstrate this step, I show how I apply the distortion correction to one of the test images (test1):
 ![alt text][image2]

 And here's the undistorted version: